André Heimgartner: Australia

 Parallel to his appearances in the V8Supertourer category in 2012, Heimgartner contested the Australia-based Porsche Carrera Cup series at the age of 16.
-Andre ran as high as 4th for much of the season before a no fault contact by a competitor caused a DNF.
+André ran as high as fourth for much of the season before a no fault contact by a competitor caused a DNF.
 2013 Dunlop V8 Supercar Series, driving an ex-Dick Johnson Racing Ford FG Falcon entered by Finance EZI Racing, which entered Heimgartner alongside Josh Hunter as the team's drivers.
-In 2014 Andre drove for Matt White in the supercar Dunlop series with 3 podium finishes.
+In 2014, he drove for Matt White in the supercar Dunlop series with three podium finishes.

-Also in 2013 saw Andre's first drive in a V8 Supercars Holden Commodore VF.
+2013 also saw Heimgartner's first drive in a V8 Supercars Holden Commodore VF.
 Due to his close association with Paul Morris he got to do co-driver laps in Dean Fiore's No. 88 Lucas Dumbrell Motorsport entry at Queensland Raceway replacing Matt Halliday in the dedicated co-driver session.